January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Please contact Director of Leadership Programs Morgan Brickley (morgan@triangle.org) with any additional questions.

 The cost breakdown for each officer track varies based on its specific educational content/percentage and funding available through TEF and other grants.
 Each track includes lodging, meals and ground transportation to and from the Indianapolis airport, as well as professional-level facilitation, participant workbooks, and other program materials.
-For most tracks there is some travel allowance as well.

 Attendees have the opportunity to work with peers from other chapters, with Triangle National Council members and staff, and representatives of Triangle Education Foundation and Triangle Building and Housing Corporation.
 Come with your ideas, questions, and concerns as this is a gathering of Triangle’s top talent.